 Cornwall made an unbeatable second location for Fifteen with its locally grown produce and world class tourism, while Watergate Bay provided exceptional views to match.
 Restaurants and apprentice programmes soon followed in Melbourne and Amsterdam.

 Fifteen Cornwall opened its doors in May 2006 with 15 young people recruited onto the training programme through a rigorous application and assessment process supported by RAF St Mawgan.
 The first cohort of trainee chefs graduated the following year with Jamie Oliver celebrating each one and handing them the stamped dog tags, synonymous with all Fifteen graduates.

 In 2019, Fifteen Cornwall was starting the process of recruiting its fifteenth cohort of trainees, having recruited over 200 trainees in the past almost 14 years, 130 of whom came out the other side and into jobs.

 The Fifteen promise to give people a second chance and to take on trainees who wouldn’t be given other opportunities meant many of the recruits were people who had the odds stacked against them.
 Getting even two thirds of all recruits through the whole 15 month programme was considered a huge success.
-There was a necessary toughness at the heart of the brand, but as a result there was also a credibility and graduate chefs from Fifteen and Fifteen Cornwall are in top kitchens worldwide.
+There was a necessary toughness at the heart of the brand, but as a result there was also a credibility, and still today graduate chefs from Fifteen and Fifteen Cornwall are in top kitchens worldwide.

 In 2019 Fifteen Cornwall celebrated its one millionth customer, at its peak serving 80,000 guests a year and generating £200,000 in profits for the charity.
 With so many people through the door, supply needs were high and the restaurant pumped millions into Cornwall’s economy buying predominantly Cornish produce year round.